RegionOrebroLan/.NET-Transforming/ReadMe.md

 First you set the parameters, see the different examples below.
 Then:

-	// You can register IFileSearcher, IFileSystem, IFileTransformerFactory, IPackageHandlerLoader and IPlatform in your preferred IoC container. var fileSystem = new FileSystem();
+	// You can register IFileSearcher, IFileSystem, IFileTransformerFactory, ILoggerFactory, IPackageHandlerLoader and IPlatform in your preferred IoC container. var fileSystem = new FileSystem();
+	var loggerFactory = new NullLoggerFactory();
-	var packageTransformer = new PackageTransformer(new FileMatcher(), fileSystem, new FileTransformerFactory(fileSystem, new Platform()), new PackageHandlerLoader(fileSystem));
+	var packageTransformer = new PackageTransformer(new FileMatcher(), fileSystem, new FileTransformerFactory(fileSystem, loggerFactory, new Platform()), loggerFactory, new PackageHandlerLoader(fileSystem));

 	// The actual transforming is done under the %temp%-directory.
 The cleanup-parameter (the first boolean parameter) is for removing the temporary transform-directories or not. packageTransformer.Transform(true, destination, fileToTransformPatterns, pathToDeletePatterns, source, transformationNames);